-A year after the Australian Curriculum review kicked off, ACARA has released a revised curriculum for consultation.
+Version 9.0 of the Australian Curriculum has been released.
+The how and when of implementing this curriculum will be determined by the State and territory curriculum, school education authorities, and non-government sectors and schools.
 Understandably, changes to the curriculum can cause a lot of uncertainty.
-Luckily, the proposed revisions to the science curriculum are refinements rather than a wholesale rethink.
+Luckily the new science curriculum includes refinements rather than a wholesale rethink.
 And, if you’re already using Stile’s lesson resources, you’re very well placed to accommodate these changes.

-When we sat down to really analyse the proposed changes with a critical eye, we were delighted by just how much they validate and reinforce Stile’s existing approach.
-The move to more inquiry-based learning and stronger ties between science and society aligns perfectly with Stile’s long-standing emphasis on real-world contexts.
-The “clearer alignment to Mathematics and Technologies” moves closer towards Stile’s model of natural integration of the STEM disciplines, and is supportive of our approach to numeracy.
+When we sat down to analyse the changes with a critical eye, we were delighted by how they validate and reinforce Stile’s existing approach.
+The move to more inquiry-based learning and stronger ties between science and society align perfectly with Stile’s long-standing emphasis on real-world contexts.
+The “clearer alignment to Mathematics and Technologies” moves closer to Stile’s model of the natural integration of the STEM disciplines and is supportive of our approach to numeracy.

-Together with those broader themes, the proposed revisions also include some minor resequencing of content knowledge across the year levels.
-These changes make sense to us, and will allow further reinforcement of these complex, important scientific ideas.
-If we have a nitpick, it’s about the increased prescriptiveness of some “content descriptions”.
-While this definitely provides greater clarity on expectations, we worry this may limit the creative ways teachers might present these scientific concepts.
+Together with those broader themes, the new science curriculum also includes some minor resequencing of content knowledge across the year levels.
+These changes make sense to us and will allow further reinforcement of these complex, important scientific ideas.
+If we have a nitpick, our only concern with the changes is the increased prescriptiveness of some “content descriptions”.
+While this provides greater clarity on expectations, we worry this may limit the creative ways teachers might present these scientific concepts.

 We also welcome the reinforcement of Indigenous perspectives.
-This is something we’d like to get better at, and we’re currently in a phase of listening and learning on the most appropriate way to do so.
+This is something we aim to get better at, and we’re currently in a phase of listening and learning the most appropriate way to do so.

-To support you and your students, we’ve already begun aligning to the changes in sequencing recommended by this review and will continue to do so once the new curriculum is finalised.
+To support you and your students, we’ve already begun aligning to the changes in the sequencing and will have updated units ready for implementation in 2023.
 View our proposed aligned Stile Curriculum here.
-We also hosted a live Q&A where we answered questions submitted by our community of teachers.
-Catch up on the webinar here!

-Our job is to really understand science curricula, both Australian and beyond, so that we can craft the highest-quality resources for teachers.
-In particular, we’ve spent a great deal of time over the years dissecting America’s new curriculum, the evidence-based Next Generation Science Standards (NGSS), and the published research behind important global assessments such as PISA and TIMSS.
+Our job is to understand science curricula, both Australian and beyond, so that we can craft the highest-quality resources for teachers.
+In particular, we’ve spent a great deal of time dissecting America’s curriculum, the evidence-based Next Generation Science Standards (NGSS), and the published research behind important global assessments such as PISA and TIMSS.
 This work has also inspired much of the underlying pedagogy and thinking behind Stile’s curriculum.
-It was reaffirming and reassuring to note that ACARA’s review team is drawing inspiration from those same sources.
+It was reaffirming and reassuring to note that ACARA’s review team draws inspiration from those same sources.

 More inquiry-based learning

 Our analysis has revealed that the inquiry-based approach taken by ACARA is overwhelmingly similar to our approach to science education.
 We’re constantly driven to do our part in improving scientific literacy in students.
-We do this by creating engaging lessons that are anchored in the real world and empower teachers in the classroom.
-Science is all about the desire to seek answers to unanswered questions, to find new ways to innovate and to fundamentally see the world through a critical and creative lens.
+We do this by creating engaging lessons anchored in the real world and empowering teachers in the classroom.
+Science is all about the desire to seek answers to unanswered questions, find new ways to innovate and fundamentally see the world through a critical and creative lens.
 ACARA’s changes align with and echo why Stile exists.

-We therefore welcome the inclusion of example inquiry questions by ACARA.
-You may have noticed our most recent units have essential questions to encourage an inquiry-based approach (check out our latest unit on Energy and our essential question).
-These questions are a wonderful tool to reinforce the real-world connections in science, and are often aligned to the latest happenings in science and the big socio-scientific issues facing young people.
+We, therefore, welcome the inclusion of example inquiry questions by ACARA.
+You may have noticed our most recent units have questions to encourage an inquiry-based approach (check out our unit on Energy).
+These questions are an excellent tool to reinforce real-world connections in science.
+They are aligned to the latest happenings in science and the big socio-scientific issues facing young people.

 More prescriptive content descriptions

-The revised curriculum attempts to remove ambiguity in the content descriptions by being more prescriptive – for example, the types of chemical reactions in year 10 (synthesis, decomposition and combustion) are explicitly identified.
-Previously the teacher had discretion around how they approach the topic and what chemical reactions they choose to focus on.
-This provided more flexibility in the way teachers are able to differentiate their classroom.
-We understand this move was made to provide clarity to teachers.
+The revised curriculum removes ambiguity in the content descriptions by being more prescriptive – for example, the types of chemical reactions in Year 10 (synthesis, decomposition and displacement) are explicitly identified.
+Previously, the teacher had discretion around how they approached the topic and what chemical reactions they chose to focus on.
+This provided more flexibility in the way teachers differentiate their classrooms.
+We understand this move was made to give clarity to teachers.
 However, we’re concerned this will remove the last mile of freedom that allows teachers and resources like Stile to find creative ways to teach scientific concepts and ensure content is always current.

-The inclusion of some of the elements of the NGSS in the revised curriculum is encouraging.
-One aspect of the NGSS that’s particularly helpful is the way they frame their content descriptions with clear assessment boundaries and clarification statements.
+The inclusion of some of the elements of the NGSS in the revised curriculum is also encouraging.
+One aspect of the NGSS that’s particularly helpful is how they frame their content descriptions with clear assessment boundaries and clarification statements.
 This approach provides clarity without removing the last mile of freedom.
 We’d like to see a similar structure adopted in the Australian Curriculum.

 Stronger links between science and society

-We want students to leave school with the confidence to tackle tomorrow’s problems and participate in public discourse around the ethics of scientific issues such as climate change, artificial intelligence or vaccination.
+We want students to leave school with the confidence to tackle tomorrow’s problems and participate in public discourse around the ethics of scientific issues such as climate change, artificial intelligence and vaccination.
 This goal is constantly front of mind when we are designing our lessons.
-Every year we run our annual science education study.
-In 2020, 909 teachers participated and 64% agreed or strongly agreed that their students are becoming more interested in socio-scientific issues.
-However, only 50% agreed or strongly agreed that their students make connections between what they’re learning in science and important social issues.
-We want to help students to develop the skills required to tackle these issues, while also covering the curriculum (check out our blog on our science news lessons).
-The new Australian Curriculum looks to strengthen the relationship between science and society, providing more alignment between science technology and maths.
-It indicates a desire to move the curriculum in a direction with the aim of fostering confident, creative individuals, successful lifelong learners and active, informed members of the community.
-Reassuringly, these have been at the core of what we do at Stile from day one.
+In 2020, of the 909 teachers who participated in our annual science education study, 64% agreed or strongly agreed that their students are becoming more interested in socio-scientific issues.
+However, only 50% agreed or strongly agreed that their students make connections between what they’re learning in science and critical social problems.
+We want to help students develop the skills required to tackle these issues while also covering the curriculum (check out our blog on our science news lessons).
+The new Australian Curriculum looks to strengthen the relationship between science and society, providing more alignment between science, technology, and maths.
+It indicates a desire to move the curriculum toward fostering confident, creative individuals, successful lifelong learners and active, informed members of the community.
+These have been at the core of what we do at Stile from day one.

 What are we doing about these changes?

-We’re always refining and improving our collection.
+We’re continuously refining and improving our collection.
 Just like the Sydney Harbour Bridge, as soon as the workers have finished painting it, the painting begins again.
 Our approach at Stile has always been that our resources will never be “done”.
-Science is constantly changing, best practice education is always improving and so are we.
-Our latest content roadmap demonstrates our commitment to ensuring that we will always stay ahead of the curve, ready to adapt to new curriculum revisions.
-But we’re also always refining and improving our resources to ensure you receive the highest quality, most beautiful and engaging resources delivered through the lens of real-world science.
+Science is constantly changing, best practice education is always improving, and so are we.
+Our latest content roadmap demonstrates our commitment to ensuring that we stay ahead of the curve, ready to adapt.
+But we’re also constantly refining and improving our resources to ensure you receive the highest quality, most beautiful and engaging resources delivered through the lens of real-world science.

-If you are using Stile or currently thinking about using Stile as your science resource we have you covered to ensure you have curriculum-aligned, beautiful lessons based on real-world science and global issues.
+Whether you are using Stile or thinking about using Stile as your science resource, we have you covered.
+We guarantee curriculum-aligned, beautiful lessons based on real-world science and global issues.

-If you have any questions at all, don’t hesitate to contact me at email@example.com or on 0447 945 533.
+If you have any questions, please contact me at email@example.com or on 0447 945 533.
 Your school’s dedicated Stile specialist will also be able to answer any questions you may have.